What is a viscous fluid?

 A viscous fluid is a substance that exhibits viscosity, which is the measure of its resistance to deformation or flow.
 In simpler terms, viscosity describes how easily a fluid can flow or how “thick” it is.
 Viscosity is influenced by the internal friction between the fluid’s molecules.

-In a viscous fluid, the molecules move relatively slowly and have a higher resistance to flow compared to a less viscous fluid.
+In a viscous fluid, the molecules move relatively slowly and have a higher flow resistance than a less viscous fluid.
 Honey, molasses, and engine oil are examples of viscous fluids.
 The viscosity of a fluid can be affected by factors such as temperature, pressure, and the presence of additives.
-Generally, fluids with higher viscosity flow more slowly, while those with lower viscosity flow more easily.
+Fluids with higher viscosity flow more slowly, while those with lower viscosity flow more easily.

 Navigating Viscosity: Flow Meter Solutions for Accurate Measurements in High (and Low) Viscosity Liquids